robotframework/SeleniumLibrary/BUILD.rst

 After building and releasing to PyPI:

-- Upload dist packages to the `downloads section on GitHub`_
+- Upload dist packages to the `downloads section on GitHub`_ (all dist packages except the eggs)
 - Publish the keyword documentation (see `Pushing Keyword Documentation`_)

 Note: To publish a release, you will need to: